MacPlewa/pixeldyne-lognotifications/README.md

 Open LogNotify.ps1 in your favourite editor and look at the $configuration.
 You need to configure your email address and provider details first.
 If you use GMail, Hotmail/Outlook - examples are provided in the file.
 For other servers, just find the SMTP server details and optionally configure these parameters:

-- EventTypes: comma separated, available: Information,Warning,Error (defaults to Warning)
+- EventTypes:	comma separated, available: Error,Warning,Information,FailureAudit,SuccessAudit
+- EventLogs:	comma separated, available: Application,System,Security
 - TimePeriod:	time in hours, e.g. 24 to get messages for the past 24 hours - should be the same as the period your scheduled task runs at

 Setup your scheduled task: